jitsucom/bulker/.docs/server-config.md

 *Optional, default value: `300` (5 min)*

-Default period for batch processing for destinations where `batchPeriodSec` is not set explicitly.
+Default period for batch processing for destinations where `frequency` is not set explicitly.
 Read more about batch processing configuration [below](#defining-destinations)

 ### `BULKER_BATCH_RUNNER_DEFAULT_BATCH_SIZE`